dnym/tcsa05/planning.md

   - Give an error and exit (since there's probably no good default fallback value for a SQL Server connection string).
 - Should DTO be used for study session history as well?
   - Yes.
+- What if SQL Server doesn't work?
+E.g. can't create tables, or read, or write.
+  - Give an error and exit.

 ## MVP Functionality